ansermino/CodeLens/deliverables/iteration-01.plan.md

 2. Required Component (important features for functionality)
 3. Useful Features (QOL improvements like responsive design)
-4. Features that are nice to have (like aesthestic changes) Tasks will be delegated to the related subteams, or to the people ahead of schedule.
+4. Features that are nice to have (like aesthestic changes)

+Tasks will be delegated to the related subteams or to the people ahead of schedule.

 ## Product